 Santo Stefano Rotondo

-Is the round Church located on the street of the same name where Donatus O’Brien the son of Brian Boru is buried.
+It is the round Church located on the street of the same name where Donatus O’Brien, the son of Brian Boru, is buried.
 It contains striking depictions of the deaths of several early Christian martyrs.
 It is ten minutes walk from Villa Irlanda.

-Is located in Via degli Artisti 41 (near Piazza Berberini), has been home to the Irish Franciscans since the seventeenth century.
-Luke Wadding, the only Irishman believed to have received votes in a papal election and co-founder of the Irish College, is buried before the main altar in the Chapel.
+It is located on Via degli Artisti 41 (near Piazza Berberini), has been home to the Irish Franciscans since the seventeenth century.
+Luke Wadding, the only Irishman, believed to have received votes in a papal election and co-founder of the Irish College, is buried before the main altar in the Chapel.
 One of the side chapels is by Bernini.

 The Chapel of San Columbanus